 A little self-explanatory, but it’s so important to put yourself out of your comfort zone every now and again.
 I think one of my favourite things about La La Land is its ability to capture the beauty of being alive – even if it is sometimes tiresome and you’d rather just hide away from it all.
 The only thing that creates change is change.
 So do something to find it.

 3 – Don’t Change Yourself Solely For Others

-Hey, sacrifice and compromise are healthy parts of what makes a relationship, but changing entirely for someone is only going to inevitably lead to destruction.
+Hey, sacrifice and compromise are healthy parts of what makes a relationship, but changing entirely for someone else is only going to lead to destruction.
 If there’s a fundamental part of you that someone wants changing – see how you feel about it first and foremost, and approach it from there.
-You don’t ever want to end up losing yourself, because at the end of the day, when all else fails, you’ve always got yourself.
-Make it a good one.
+You don’t ever want to end up losing yourself, because at the end of the day, when all else fails, you’ve always got you.

 4 – You’ll Be Okay On Your Own